 - Excessive bleeding

 - Infection near the biopsy area

-Some people with bone disorders also have blood clotting disorders, which can increase the risk for bleeding.
+People with bone disorders who also have blood clotting disorders may have an increased risk of bleeding.

 Bone biopsy; Biopsy - bone

-Schwartz HS, Holt GE.
+Schwartz HS, Holt GE, Halpern JL.
 Bone tumors.
 In: Townsend CM Jr, Beauchamp RD, Evers BM, Mattox KL, eds.
 Sabiston Textbook of Surgery.
-19th ed.
-Philadelphia, PA: Elsevier Saunders; 2012:chap 34.
+21st ed.
+Philadelphia, PA: Elsevier; 2022:chap 33.